The paths section describes paths that are used within the ocean core test

 account = e3sm

-# quality of service (default is the first)
+# available quality of service (default is chosen based on the job size)

 Slurm job queueing